 Share repurchases under our repurchase programs may be made through a variety of methods, which may include open market purchases, privately negotiated transactions, block trades or accelerated share repurchase transactions.
-Any such repurchases will be made from time to time subject to market and economic conditions, applicable legal requirements and other relevant factors.
-We are not obligated to repurchase any specific number of shares and our repurchase of common stock may be limited, suspended or discontinued at any time at our discretion.
+Any such repurchases that may be made from time to time will be subject to market and economic conditions, applicable legal requirements and other relevant factors.
+We are not obligated to repurchase any specific number of shares and our repurchase of AAG common stock may be limited, suspended or discontinued at any time at our discretion and without prior notice.